psy0rz/ESPEasy-platformio/README.md

 # ESPEasy-platformio

-This is an ESPEasy build environment for platformio that you can use to quickly compile ESPEasy with platformio.
+This is an ESPEasy build environment that you can use to quickly compile ESPEasy with http://platformio.org

+I think this is much easier than using the Arduino GUI.

 It uses git submodules to upstream repositories where posible.